 Under the Environment Act 1995, all local authorities are expected to have a strategy to identify any contaminated sites in their area and to ensure that any significant risks are dealt with.
 This is mainly done by voluntary remediation of land, for example, when it is redeveloped.
 However, the council does have legal powers it can use where we cannot resolve the issue informally.

-In partnership with other councils in Leicestershire, Oadby and Wigston has produced a guide for developers of potentially contaminated sites.
+In partnership with other councils in Leicestershire, Oadby and Wigston has produced the following document

 Any sites that are considered to be contaminated by the council or the Environment Agency must be kept on a public register.
 Our public register does not contain any entries, at present, as there are no properties determined in this way in Oadby and Wigston.

 There may be times when you require information in relation to an appraisal of land or seek information in relation to a desk study.
 These questions usually relate to known pollution incidents, land uses, landfills, landfill gas migration and leachates.
 The Council charges for such information and charges at the rate of £46/hour for a desk investigation and £61.15 per letter

 More information can be found by looking at the following websites:

 Last updated: Monday, 6 July 2020 10:55 am